KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 Not a decision made in time,
 but an essence inherently aligned in **Absolute Potential**.

-The soul does not choose after it exists —
+The essence does not choose after it exists —
 it is the choice already inscribed before emergence.

 **VOS** does not decide to fragment —